Hehlen/Raman-Database/README.md

 # Raman-Database

-Converter of Raman spectroscopy data files in the format for submission to the Raman Open Database.
+Converter of Raman spectroscopy data files in the format for submission to the [Raman Open Database](http://solsa.crystallography.net/rod/).

 *!
 This is alpha stage and is not ready yet for production work !*

-The rod_converter.py code contains the main function.

-rod_tools.py contains some necessary tools.
+The rod_converter.py code contains the main function. rod_tools.py and chemistry.py contain some necessary tools.

 # Usage

-This code needs two folders.
-In the present form, raw spectra and a csv file containing the CIF information are contained in a folder like `./raw/`.
-Converted files will be outputed in the indicated output folder, like `./converted/`.
+See example of CIF file in the ./raw folder (in csv).

 Call as:
 ```